menace250ciety/menace250ciety/README.md

 ## 🌱 What I'm Learning

-I'm on a journey to master JavaScript, bringing interactivity to the web one line of code at a time.
+I'm on a journey to master JavaScript, C#, bringing interactivity to the web one line of code at a time.

 ## 🏀 When I'm Not Coding